Business Rates, Online Competitors, Coronavirus and other misfortunes:

 The Pandemic.
-The Coronavirus pandemic has accelerated the pre-existing trends in shopping behaviour.
+The Coronavirus pandemic accelerated the pre-existing trends in shopping behaviour.
 In most countries, including the UK, households were advised to 'work from home', non-essential shops were closed for long periods, and shopping in the remaining stores and malls was made unpleasant.
 Hygiene and social-distancing rules and the frequent closure or restrictions of hospitality (pubs, coffee bars, restaurants etc) made a day out shopping impossible for part of the year and an obstacle course even when shops were open.
 Working from home also meant, of course, that employees could no longer 'pop in' to nearby shops or buy goods on their way to or from work.
 Total sales in London's Oxford Street fell from the usual £10bn pa to £2bn in 2020.
+Each UK nation became preoccupied with offical death figures, the rate of hospitalisation and infection figures, the necessity of adherence to ever-changing covid regulations and the regular demands for more intense and longer Lockdowns.
+Visiting a shop for some people was tantamount to suicide.
+Moreover, the number of visits by foreign tourists (important for holiday destinations and retailers in major cities), especially Chinese, has plummeted and will only recover slowly.

 Business Rates.
 Business rates are a regular property tax paid by business.
 They are based on hypothetical rental values.
 As much as one-quarter of the entire business rates total now comes from the retail sector.
 Rents paid by shops have been declining as stores close and new occupants become difficult to find.
 The decline in rents has not led to a fall in business rates.
 Even those whose sales have risen (especially supermarkets) have faced sharply-increased costs from complying with the new regulations to protect the public and their staff.
 Online retailers of course pay business rates at the reduced levels applicable to warehouses.
 A satisfactory future for high streets will only occur if online retailers pay the same rates as store-based retailers